Perinban/Stock-Market-Analysis/README.md

 variable trends.
 AAR Corp. and Minerals Technologies Inc. experienced varying returns with no apparent trend, reflecting varying market responses over months.
-These findings highlight the diverse performance tracks of the DAX companies over the observed period.
+These findings highlight the diverse performance tracks of the  companies over the observed period.

-**2.3.4) Comparison of Sharpe Ratio Across DAX Companies**
+**2.3.4) Comparison of Sharpe Ratio Across  Companies**

 The below figure **\[Mentioned in Appendix 5\]** shows a detailed breakdown of the average Sharpe ratios across several companies from 2021 to 2024.
-Each year is displayed in a different row, indicating DAX companies on the X-axis and the Y-axis measures the average Sharpe ratio, highlighting fluctuations in performance over the analyzed year period
+Each year is displayed in a different row, indicating companies on the X-axis and the Y-axis measures the average Sharpe ratio, highlighting fluctuations in performance over the analyzed year period